WojciechStancel/WSRealEstate/README.md

-# WS Real Estate
+# WS Real Estate (old-repository)

+**Currently, app is hosted on AWS, repository with all informations are here: https://github.com/WojciechStancel/Real-Estate**
+---
 Welcome to the WS Real Estate Agency web application.
 This application is built using Django for the backend and Bootstrap for the frontend.
 It serves as a platform for managing real estate listings, allowing users to browse and add property listings, as well as providing authentication and registration features.
-The application utilizes a PostgreSQL database, and it is hosted on Digital Ocean with Nginx as the web server.
+The application utilizes a PostgreSQL database, and it was hosted on Digital Ocean with Nginx as the web server.

 ## Features